Expedition medicine: Age of Discovery

-During the Age of Discovery, expedition medicine planning became more integral to explorers on land and sea, especially in the prevention of scurvy.
+During the Age of Discovery, expedition medicine planning became more integral to explorers on land and sea.
 Many explorers traveled with surgeons as part of their crew.
-Cristopher Columbus's crew included barber surgeons to include Diego Álvarez Chanca.
+Christopher Columbus's crew was accompanied by barber surgeons, including Diego Álvarez Chanca.
 A Genoese barber-surgeon traveled with John Cabot on his 1497 voyage to the coast of North America.
 Three barber surgeons traveled with the Magellan expedition and one, Hernando de Bustamante, was part of the crew of 18 Castilians who returned on the Victoria, the first ship to successfully circumnavigate the world.
-David Samwell, a Welsh surgeon, traveled with James Cook on his third and final voyage aboard the HMS Resolution.
+The Francisco Hernández expedition (1570–1577) was one of the first expeditions led by a physician and the first European scientific expedition in the Americas.
+Hernández’s expedition would herald a new era of expedition medicine, used to support scientific efforts, during the Age of Enlightenment.